Easy Air Fryer Chicken Meatballs

 Alternatively, you can cook these meatballs straight from frozen but for around 50% longer.
 Keep an eye on them though after the 10 minute mark as all air fryers are different.
 You don’t want them to burn or dry out.

 I sometimes shake or turn the meatballs half way through cooking.
-They do brown more evenly this way, but it depends if I remember!
+They do brown more evenly this way, but this step isn’t essential.
+They’ll still be delicious!

 More easy air fryer recipes